-Clean Power Alliance, or CPA, one of the providers of retail energy, announces their first project on renewable energy.
-Its board approves a new solar energy system, named ‘the Estrella project’, to be constructed within its territory.
+Clean Power Alliance, or CPA, one of the retail energy providers, announces their first project on renewable energy.
+Its board approves a new solar energy system, named ‘the Estrella project,’ to construct its territory.

 It will be built by the company sPower with hopes that the project can bring 56 megawatts of power, along with a storage capacity of 28 megawatts per 112 megawatts-hour, in the Antelope Valley of the Los Angeles County.